 Wet Turkey Brine Ingredients

-The only two 100% necessary ingredients in a wet turkey brine are water and salt, but if that’s all you use, you miss an opportunity to add extra flavor to the turkey.
+The only two 100% necessary ingredients in a wet turkey brine are water and salt, but if thatโs all you use, you miss an opportunity to add extra flavor to the turkey.

 Instead of only water, I make my turkey brine with apple cider or apple juice, then add whole spices, citrus, herbs, and brown sugar.

 - Kosher Salt.
 You MUST use kosher salt, which is coarser than table salt.
 Table salt is iodized to keep it free flowing and will give a metallic taste to your turkey.
+I made this recipe with Mortonโs brand kosher salt, because it’s widely available.
+If youโre using Diamond Crystal, substitute about 1 1/2 tablespoons Diamond Crystal for every 1 tablespoon Mortonโs.

 - Water.
-You’ll need about a gallon, plus additional for covering the turkey.
+Youโll need about a gallon, plus additional for covering the turkey.

 - Apple Juice or Apple Cider.
 Works in conjunction with the water to create a more flavorful turkey brine (you can use more water, plus a few tablespoons of brown sugar instead if you prefer).